Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: `No-go' solutions for the dislocations

 \subsection{Torsion field without diagonal component, \texorpdfstring{$B_{\mu}=0$}{B=0}}

-Although the diagonal torsion, $B_{\mu }$, does not enter explicitly the expression for the chiral anomaly, we will show that the holographic Weyl semimetal does not exist without its presence.
+We will show that the holographic dislocation does not exist without the field $B_\mu$.
 To prove it, let us assume that $B_{\mu }=0$, such that the only non-vanishing component is the axial torsion is $A_{\mu }\neq 0$.

 In this case, the building blocks of the holographic equations \eqref{C} have simpler form

 and the 2-form $F^{ab}$ has the components,

 Notice that $\mathrm{\mathring{D}}\tilde{A}^{m}=\mathrm{d}\tilde{A}^{m}- \mathrm{d}\varphi \,\delta _{12}^{mn}\tilde{A}_{n}$, and similarly for $ \mathrm{\mathring{D}}\tilde{A}^{mn}$.